You probably think learning how to write in Chinese is impossible.

-Before we dive in, let’s just take a second to be clear exactly what we’ll be talking about.
+Before we dive into learning to write Chinese characters, let’s just take a second to be clear exactly what we’ll be talking about.

 Second, there are two types of Chinese characters: Traditional and Simplified.
 In this article, we’ll be talking about Simplified Chinese characters, which are used in the majority of Mainland China.